Tingkai911/my-homepage/README.md

 ## How deploy the homepage?
 Refer to the [documentation](https://create-react-app.dev/docs/deployment/) by the React Developers on how to deploy the homepage to your desired host.

-For github pages, run "npm run deploy"
+For github pages, run "npm build" then run "npm run deploy".